ethankennerly/as2cs/README.md

 Not supported
 =============

+ * Mixing literals and non-literals in grammar to be replaced.
+ * Multiple occurences of items that are reordered.
+  Instead these can be grouped, like 'digits?' instead of 'digit\*'.
  * Callbacks and delegates.
  * Preprocessor directive 'include'
  * Everything else not explicitly mentioned as a feature.